Our FOLIO Library Migration is in progress! Thanks for your patience; there may be intermittent service interruptions during this time. Learn more

 Special Collections Services

-Special Collections is pleased to provide reproductions of our textual, visual, and audio materials, when such reproductions will not damage the original or violate any restrictions on the materials.
-Prepayment is required on all orders.
-Some materials may require outsourcing or specialized techniques.
-As a result, additional charges may apply.
-For more information, please see our statement on Copyright & Use.
-If you plan to publish material from the Smith College Special Collections, please see Permissions to Use or Publish Materials.
+Smith College Special Collections is pleased to provide reproductions of our textual, visual and audio materials, when such reproductions will not damage the original or violate any restrictions on the materials.
+Pre-payment is required on all orders.
+A price quote will be provided prior to confirming your order.

 Non-flash photography of materials is encouraged during your research.
 Special Collections has two document cameras (see Document Camera Instructions for more information), two iPads, and speciality lighting available for researchers on a first come basis.
 There are no fees for use of personal or Smith College equipment.

 Please see Fees & Payment for costs and payment methods.

 A central part of our mission is to make our collections accessible and usable to researchers who visit our reading room and who discover our materials online.